-GE217 STATISTICS (3.0 credits/60 clock hours) This introductory course is designed to give the student a basic knowledge of descriptive and inferential statistics.
-The following areas are covered: statistical data, averages, dispersion, data display, probability, and sampling.
+GE217 STATISTICS (3.0 credits/60 clock hours) This course is designed to give the student a basic knowledge of the statistics used in today's business world.
+Although most students do not plan to become statisticians, a working knowledge of descriptive and inferential statistics is required for most entry-level positions.
+The following areas will be covered: collection of data, introduction to sampling concepts, deceptive statistics, frequency distributions, graphing, cross tabulations, measures of central tendency, measures of dispersion, introduction to probability, binomial distribution, normal distribution, hypothesis testing with one sample and related areas.
 Prerequisite: Algebra.